 3. How can I access 192.168.28.57:5421?

-You can access it using a web browser or a network utility (like SSH or telnet) if there’s a service actively running on port 5421 of the device with IP 192.168.28.57.
+You can access it through a web browser, SSH, Telnet, or other network tools—if there’s a service actively listening on port 5421 of the device at that IP.

 4. Can I change the port number from 5421 to something else?